 Victoria Place will feature 350 residences with 15,590 square feet of open space on the ground level with 64,105 square feet of recreation space.
 The unit mix would include 137 one-bedroom units, 146 two-bedroom units and 77 three-bedroom units according to a recent application submitted to the City and County of Honolulu.

 With every new Ward Village condo, the masterplanned vision of Howard Hughes comes closer to fruition.
-Already the walkability within Ward Village is unlike any other residential neighborhood in Honolulu.
+The walkability within Ward Village is already unlike any other residential neighborhood in Honolulu.
 Wide treelined sidewalks, great restaurants, the largest Whole Foods Market in the state, and 24 hour security within the entire community.
 Howard Hughes has plans to activate the Kewalo Harbor to create a retail and restaurant experience on the water.
 Creating a more dynamic experience within the community bringing in the beautiful Harbor located across the street and the surf culture of Kewalo Surf Break.

 The unique thing about Victoria Place is the amenity deck being split in two by the tower.
 This leaves you two separate areas for activities.
 According to the permit application submitted to the HCDA "The Sunrise Lanai" on the Diamond Head side of the building will be focused on health and wellness with fitness facilities, a lap pool, and lawns for gathering and group exercises.
 "The Sunset Lanai" located on the Ewa side and overlooking the park and harbor, is geared towards relaxation and entertaining.
 There will be several dining facilities, a great lawn and a recreation pool.